Goa (2010 film): Plot

-Ram's life takes a twist after he comes across Suhasini Fernando (Sneha).
+Ram's life takes a turn after he comes across Suhasini Fernando.
 They begin dating, and Ram learns that she is a wealthy entrepreneur who owns a luxury cruise ship named Casino Royale.
 The two eventually get married, and Ram gifts her the golden jewel from his village, which she locks in a secret room aboard her yacht.
 Soon, the trouble starts.
-Ram learns that Suhasini is slightly neurotic: a fact revealed to him by her former husband Shakthi (Prasanna).
-The marriage takes a bitter turn, and Ram turns to his friends for help.
+Ram learns that Suhasini is slightly neurotic: a fact revealed to him by her former husband Shakthi.
+The marriage takes a bitter turn, and Ram asks his friends for help.
 Together, they plan a covert mission and successfully retrieve the jewel.
 Vinay and Sam are successful in their romance.
 The three boys eventually return to Pannaipuram, along with Roshini, Jessica, Danny, and Jack.
-There, a surprise awaits Ram, in the form of Nayantara.
-The epilogue takes place in Goa, showing Suhasini falling in love with Madhan Kumar (Silambarasan Rajendar).
+There, a surprise awaits Ram, in the form of Nayanthara.

+In the epilogue, Suhasini falls in love with Madhan Kumar in Goa.
 As they hug, Madhan's nose begins to bleed, indicating that Suhasini has become a victim of Manmadhan.

-The film parodies various themes prevalent in Tamil cinema, as well as many popular Tamil songs.
-Director Venkat Prabhu makes several cameos throughout the film.